sulymannridwann/FUTURE_CS_01/README.md

 ## 📣 Acknowledgment

-This project was conducted as part of my practical training as a Cybersecurity Intern, with a focus on vulnerability assessment and hands-on use of industry tools.
+This project was completed under the Future Intern Cybersecurity Internship Program.
+I am grateful for the opportunity to gain hands-on experience in real-world web application vulnerability assessment and reporting.

+Special thanks to Future Intern for providing structured guidance, mentorship, and practical learning resources that helped me improve my skills as a cybersecurity analyst.

 ---